 At Bunnies preschool we run a key working system that encourages children to form a close relationship with their designated preschool carer or key person.
 In addition to helping children to feel safe and secure this system also gives all parents/carers a point of contact within the group with a member of staff who works closely with their child.
-Your child's key person is responsible for maintaining your child's developmental profiles and collating their online learning journal through Tapestry.
+Your child's key person is responsible for maintaining your child's developmental profiles and collating their online learning journal trough Tapestry.

 Parents will be informed of their child's key person on their prestart visit and you can see your child's key person on your Tapestry account.
 We remain flexible with our key person groups; if for any reason we feel a child would be happier or better suited to another group due to bonding or developmental needs we strive to accommodate the change.
+A visual display of the children and the allocated key persons is displayed in the classroom.
 Parents are informed immediately of any change.